Atlanta to host opening game, Miami gets the final for 2024 Copa América

 Both stadiums have been selected as sites for the 2026 World Cup, to be played in the United States, Mexico and Canada.

-“The cities have passionate sports and football fans renowned for getting behind major events,” Victor Montagliani, president of the Confederation of North and Central American and Caribbean Association Football, said in a statement.
+“The cities have passionate sports and football fans renowned for getting behind major events,” Victor Montagliani, president of the Confederation of North and Central American and Caribbean Association Football (CONCACAF), said in a statement.

 Copa América is expanding this season, with six teams from North America joining the usual 10 nations from South America that compete for the continental championship.
 It mirrors a special tournament that was held in 2016 in the United States to mark the centennial of the event — the only previous time it was staged outside of South America.